jonahmajumder/canvasgui/docs/README.md

 This project was born out of my frustration dealing with the Canvas web interface.
 I was tired of navigating inconsistently organized course pages and wasting time looking for the tabs and links I needed.
 I knew I (and hopefully others) would benefit from a streamlined interface providing quick access to all course materials.

 Below is a depiction of content from my own classes, viewed at the "module" level.
-I welcome feedback, and I hope it's useful!
+To give it a try, download the [installer](https://github.com/jonahmajumder/canvasgui/blob/main/Canvas%20Browser.dmg?raw=true)-- I always welcome feedback!

 <img src="screenshot.png" width="600">